Bootcamp In Taiping Hospital

 The Hospital itself is big and as expected very busy very demanding.

-After registration, i quickly checked into my hostel room which was a very basic small room with less than a decent shared bathrooms.
+After quick registration, I quickly checked into the hostel room which was a humbling basic single room with not so decent shared bathrooms.

-Not surprisingly, the new nicer accommodation blocks were fully occupied.
+Not surprisingly, the new modern accommodation blocks were full.

-Anyway,at least i still got in hospital accommodation otherwise i would be crying to find a last minute place to stay.
+Anyway, at least I still got the in hospital accommodation otherwise I would be dead trying to find a last minute place to stay.

 I was so lost on my 1st day and still lost for the many weeks and even months.